DO YOU NEED INCOME PROTECTION?

 One way to mitigate the financial consequences of being off work and having no or reduced income is to take out an Income Protection policy.

 WHAT IS INCOME PROTECTION INSURANCE?

-Income protection insurance can replace some of your income when you can’t work due to illness or injury.
-It will pay you a tax free monthly benefit until you are able to return to work, you retire, or until the end of the policy term you selected – Whichever comes first.
+Income Protection insurance can replace some of your income when you can’t work due to illness or injury.
+It will pay you a tax free monthly benefit until you are able to return to work, you retire, or until the end of the benefit term period selected, usually 24 months – whichever comes first.

-It’s not the same as critical illness insurance, which pays out a one-off lump sum if you are diagnosed with or undergo a medical procedure for one of the specified critical illnesses covered by the policy, and the two policies combined offer a belt and braces approach to protecting you, your family and your home.
+It’s not the same as critical illness insurance which pays out a one-off lump sum if you are diagnosed with or undergo a medical procedure for one of the specified critical illnesses covered by the policy.
+Income `Protection policies don’t have specified illnesses that they cover, they are designed to cover any illness or accident that could prevent you from working.
+The two policies combined offer a belt and braces approach to protecting you, your family and your home.

 WHO DOESN’T NEED INCOME PROTECTION?